-The Organization has grants with various government agencies and private foundations.
+The Fund has grants with various private foundations.
 Each grant is analyzed to determine if the grantor is receiving commensurate value in return for the resources provided.
 If commensurate value is exchanged, the grant is considered an exchange transaction, and the revenue is reported under ASU 2014-09 (Topic 606): Revenue from Contracts with Customers.
 If commensurate value is not exchanged, the grant is considered a contribution and reported under ASU 2018-08.
 All of the Fund's support and revenue are considered contributions.
 A resource provider (i.e. a government agency or private foundation) is not synonymous with the general public.
 Therefore, a benefit received by the general public is not equivalent to commensurate value received by the resource provider.
 In addition, execution of the resource provider's mission does not constitute value received by the resource provider.
-The Organization's grants are considered nonreciprocal contributions under ASU 2018-08, restricted by the awarding agency for certain purposes.
-In addition, the grants are considered conditional contributions because both requirements to meet the definition of a condition under ASU 2018-08 are met (i.e. there is a barrier that must be overcome before the Organization is entitled to receive the funds and there is a right of return to the resource provider).
-Revenue from conditional contributions is recognized when the conditions are satisfied.
-Because the nature of the condition is based on incurring qualifying expenses, revenue is recognized as expenses are incurred.
+The Fund's grants are considered nonreciprocal contributions under ASU 2018-08, restricted by the awarding agency for certain purposes.